 1891.
 After the publication of his book, George’s ideas were adopted by the British Liberal party whose policies were formulated and declared each year by the National Liberal Foundation.
 This was a precursor to the manifestos adopted later by all parties, and an acknowledgement that party members should be allowed to influence policies.
 Meeting in Newcastle in 1891, the Liberals published their Newcastle Programme, which included rating reform and a ‘just taxation of land values and ground rents.’
 This was the first declaration of LVT as a policy by any British political party.2

-Smith, Ricardo and Mill were the founders of what came to be known as Classical Economics, in which land was considered an essential factor of production along with Labour and Capital, and the phenomenon of ‘economic rent’ was acknowledged.
-In the 20th century the Neo-Classical school of economics arose in which Land became considered as a part of Capital, and so its significance virtually disappeared.
-It is this Neo-Classical school that still dominates economic thinking but which is now being challenged by some eminent economists.
-(2)
+Smith, Ricardo and Mill were the founders of what came to be known as classical economics, in which land was considered an essential factor of production along with labour and capital and the phenomenon of economic rent was acknowledged.
+In the late 19th and early 20th century the neoclassical school of economics arose, in which land became considered as a part of capital, and so the significance of land became obscured.
+This neoclassical school still dominates current economic theory, but is now being challenged by many independent free-thinking economists.3

 (1) National Archives talk by Mark Pearsal:

 (3) Refer to LVT supporters listed on: https://landvaluetaxguide.com/category/supporters/